Bethlehem Pike: 19th century

+20th century

-On March 11, 1834, Pennsylvania governor George Wolf signed a license authorizing the Bethlehem Turnpike Road Company to erect many of its gates.
-The turnpike was authorized to collect tolls from travelers on horses, cattle, and carriages.
-In 1904, the Bethlehem Pike became a free road after it was tolled for 100 years.
-The tolls were removed in 1910.
+In 1910, the Bethlehem Pike became a free road after it was tolled for a century.

 When Pennsylvania signed the Sproul Road Bill on May 31, 1911, the state began taking over the highways across the commonwealth.
 The bill defined the Bethlehem Pike as Legislative Route 297 (LR 297) in Northampton County and LR 153 in Lehigh County.

 The pike was defined as LR 153 through the counties of Bucks and Montgomery.

-Age of numbered roads

 In 1926, when the U.S. Numbered Highway System was established, each designated trail in the United States was given a number and the majority of the Bethlehem Pike was signed as U.S. Route 309 (US 309).

 During a three-decade period after the system was created, the pike was designated as Pennsylvania Route 12 (PA 12) from Bethlehem to Center Valley.
 South of Center Valley, the route was known as US 309.
 By 1960, a portion of the road was designated as Pennsylvania Route 191, when it replaced the entire routing of PA 12.

 North of Philadelphia, US 309 was designated on the newly built Fort Washington Expressway, east of the original alignment on the Bethlehem Pike.

 By 1970, US 309 was deleted and replaced by Pennsylvania Route 309.
 Following the commission of the route, PA 309 was moved to a newly constructed freeway, bypassing Sellersville, and west of the Bethlehem Pike.

-Six years later, Interstate 378 was deleted and PA 191 was truncated, thus designating their former alignments as Pennsylvania Route 378.
+Six years later, in 1976, Interstate 378 was deleted and PA 191 was truncated, and their former alignments were designated as Pennsylvania Route 378.

-Today
+21st century

-The modern Bethlehem Pike is mostly designated as Pennsylvania Route 309 in the Lehigh and Delaware Valleys.
+In the 21st century, Bethlehem Pike is mostly designated as Pennsylvania Route 309 in the Lehigh and Delaware Valleys.

 In Philadelphia, the road is signed as SR 4017, with a daily traffic of 15,000 vehicles.

 The pike is routed as SR 2018 in Montgomery County, while parallel to PA 309.
 North of Fort Washington, the road is known as PA 309, with an average of 17,000 to 21,000 vehicles a day.
 In Sellersville, the pike is signed as SR 4013, south of PA 152, and SR 4085 north of PA 152.

 From Quakertown to Center Valley, the pike has an old alignment west of the current designation on PA 309.
 In the Quakertown area, the PA 309 segment of the pike averages a daily traffic of 18,000 vehicles.
 North of Center Valley, the road is aligned as PA 378, Old Bethlehem Pike, and Old Philadelphia Pike, with an average traffic of 17,000 vehicles a day on PA 378.
 The northernmost segment of the pike is known as Main Street in Bethlehem.

 Lower Gwynedd formed a project to improve the Bethlehem Pike within the township and estimated to cost $500,000.